phetsims/sun/doc/Checkbox.md

 * Be sure to create a unique name.
 The name ideally matches the visual name when one exists.
 * Clearly capture what the checkbox controls (e.g., "Solution Values" is a better name than "Values" alone).
 Reasoning: The word, "Values" alone, can be vague without additional context.
 * Avoid using a verb (e.g., "Solution Values" is a better name than "Show Values").
 Reasoning: A verb works well for the Interactive Descripton feature where the checked state and changes in state are always communicated.
 A verb in the name works less well for the Voicing feature where the Voicing Name Response can be voiced on its own, without a voicing context response, and where there are no automatic "checked" or "unchecked" states announced.
+* Use title case for names.

 #### accessibleHelpText
 * Capture the idea of the two states in the help text (e.g., "Explore with or without units visible.").
 Reasoning: This allows for re-use in the Voicing System.
 * Ensure it always read as true, regardless of checked state.
 * Use help text to add implicit scaffolds for learners. (e.g., help them understand why would it be a good idea to toggle this checkbox).
+* Use sentence case for help text.

 #### accessibleContextResponseChecked and Unchecked
 The surrounding context changes that happen when toggling a checkbox are generally pretty simple.
 * accessibleContextResponseChecked captures what happens when the checkbox is toggled to a checked state.
 Do not include "checked" as that comes for free.
 * accessibleContextResponseUnchecked captures happens when the checkbox is toggled to a unchecked state.
 Again, no not include "unchecked."
+* Use sentence case for help text.

 ## How a Checkbox is Communicated with Screen Reader Software
 Screen readers vary in how they read out information.
 Generally, when keyboard focus is moved to a checkbox the screen reader will readout the designed accessible name, the checked state ("checked" or "unchecked"), and the role, "checkbox".